-HB5217, a bill in the Connecticut house that would put severe restrictions on the use of drones by law enforcement within the state, was introduced this year.
-It has been moved to the Joint Committee on Judiciary where it will need to pass through a majority before a vote can be taken in the whole house.Details
+HB2158, a bill that would put severe restrictions on the use of drones by government officials within the state of Pennsylvania, was introduced on Apr.
+7 by Rep. Gordon Denlinger (R-99).
+It was promptly referred to the Judiciary Committee where it will need to pass through a majority before it can be voted upon by the whole house.Details

-HF2289, a bill in the Iowa house that would put severe restrictions on the use of drones by law enforcement within the state, was introduced earlier this year.
-It passed through the house by an 87-12 vote.
-It has now been referred to a Judiciary Subcommittee where it will need to pass by a majority before it can to go the whole senate for consideration.Details
+HB1204, a bill that would put severe restrictions on the use of drones by government officials within the state of Missouri, was introduced earlier this year.
+It passed the House by a 109-44 margin.
+It is now headed to the Senate General Laws Committee where it will need to pass by a majority before it can receive a vote from the full senate.Details